-In 1991, Alava caught up with La Sonora Ponceña at the Co-Op City Ballroom in the Bronx and requested an interview with Papo Lucca.
-The next day Alava met with Papo and they spoke over lunch.
+In 1991, Alava caught up with the band at the Co-Op City Ballroom in The Bronx and requested an interview with Papo Lucca.
+The next day, they met and spoke over lunch.

-According to Alava, “He related to me that he was a restless musical soul, who sought other experiences in Cuban music and jazz.
-When he was a student La Escuela Libre de Ponce in Puerto Rico, the school director asked Papo if he was interested in buying his record collection.
+Alava says, “He (Papo Lucca) told me that he was a restless musical soul, seeking other experiences in Cuban music and jazz.
+When he was a student at La Escuela Libre de Ponce in Puerto Rico, the school director asked Papo if he was interested in purchasing his record collection.
 Papo bought the entire collection and brought home a treasure trove of jazz records that included the music of Bud Powell, Oscar Peterson, and McCoy Tyner.
-Of the three, Powell was Papo’s favorite because he liked how ‘the amazing Bud’ handled melodies, dissonance, and long extended playing.
-Soon, these features entered into his playing and arranging, and to this day, remain the essence of his style.”
+Bud Powell was Papo’s favorite because he liked how the ‘Amazing Bud’ handled melodies, dissonance, and long-extended playing.
+Soon, these features entered into his playing and arranging, and to this day, it is the essence of his style.”